Oregon Sunstone: Spellbound Faceting Design

 spellbound Oregon sunstone faceting design

-This story about faceting Oregon sunstone with the spellbound design previously appeared in Rock & Gem magazine.
+This story about faceting sunstone with the spellbound design was written for Rock & Gem magazine.
 Click here to subscribe.
-Story by Mark Oros.
+Story and Photos by Mark Oros and Maggie Klinedinst.

 LEAVE A REPLY